-At Indiana University Health Arnett Hospital, we treat pain conditions such as peripheral neuropathy, chronic low back pain and complex regional pain syndrome.
+At Indiana University Health Arnett, we treat pain conditions such as peripheral neuropathy, chronic low back pain and complex regional pain syndrome.
 Our physicians have specific training in pain management and years of experience treating rare conditions.

 The team at Indiana University Health Pain Management is composed of expert neurologists, physiatrists and anesthesiologists that specialize in pain relief.
 You may also see psychologists or physical therapists with pain management expertise.